stevedonovan/gentle-intro/part2.md

 value, allocates enough memory for it on the heap, and moves that value to the heap.
 A `Box` always has the same size (it's basically a smart pointer.) so we're good to go.

-So here's the Rust equivalent, using `type` to creaate an alias:
+So here's the Rust equivalent, using `type` to create an alias:

 ```rust
 type NodeBox = Option<Box<Node>>;